Business Compliance12 min read28 April 2026

 Reputational Damage

-PDPC publishes enforcement decisions publicly, naming the organisation.
-These decisions are indexed by search engines and remain permanently accessible.
-For an SME that relies on customer trust — particularly in healthcare, financial services, education, or e-commerce — a public enforcement decision can directly impact revenue.
+PDPC enforcement decisions are published with your company name and are permanently searchable online.
+For businesses that depend on customer trust — healthcare, financial services, education, e-commerce — a published decision directly affects revenue.

 Operational Disruption

-• A MOM stop-work order halts affected operations immediately, with no revenue during downtime
+• A MOM stop-work order halts operations with immediate revenue loss

-• A PDPC direction to stop processing data can effectively shut down digital operations
+• A PDPC direction to stop processing data can shut down digital operations

 • IRAS can freeze bank accounts for persistent tax non-payment

-• Loss of business licences due to non-compliance can be permanent
+• Losing a business licence due to non-compliance can be permanent

-Many large organisations and government agencies require their vendors and partners to demonstrate compliance as a condition of doing business.
-A compliance failure — even a minor one — can disqualify your business from tenders and contracts.
+Large organisations and government agencies increasingly require vendors to demonstrate compliance.
+A single enforcement action can disqualify your business from tenders and contracts for years.

 Annual Compliance Costs